Apparel factory fire reveals big brands' shadowy supply chains

 Experts in supply-chain risk say the practice has led to a lack of control over what is manufactured where, by whom and under what conditions.

-After the fire, both Wal-Mart and Sears admitted that their goods were being manufactured at the Tazreen Fashions workshop, even though both had specifically denied that factory authorization as a supplier.
+After the fire, both Wal-Mart and Sears admitted that their goods were being manufactured at the Tazreen Fashions workshop, even though both had specifically denied that factory authorisation as a supplier.

-Disney said its records showed that none of its authorized licensees had manufactured Disney-branded products at the factory for the past 12 months.
+Disney said its records showed that none of its authorised licensees had manufactured Disney-branded products at the factory for the past 12 months.

 “Everything has a price,” Bangladeshi Commerce Minister Ghulam Muhammed Quader told Reuters in Dhaka.